Apple Pay: Reviews

-Journalists noted the multiple previously unsuccessful efforts of other retailers to build mobile payments services, including those of PayPal, Walmart, Target, Google Wallet, and Softcard.
+Journalists in the United States noted that the multiple previously unsuccessful efforts of other retailers to build mobile payments services, including those of PayPal, Walmart, Target, Google Wallet, and Softcard.
 They noted that previous efforts did not solve customer inconvenience issues, and felt that Apple Pay potentially did.
 The Verge's Adrianne Jeffries noted that mobile payment market fragmentation was partially due to Apple's refusal to enter the market.
 BusinessWeek's Joshua Brustein added that Apple has a history of letting "first movers fail" with an early version of the service before releasing "a more polished version of the same idea".
 The Verge's Dieter Bohn called Apple Pay the "week's most revolutionary product" and the announcement "a classic Apple moment of simplification and integration", and the partnership between payments services and Apple "a rare piece of collaboration and agreement".
 He predicted that the service's effect on the mobile payments industry would be similar to the iPhone's effect on the smartphone industry.
 Nathaniel Popper of The New York Times referred to the banks' level of coordination with Apple as "elaborate" and indicative of mutual "preparation and investment".
 Some analysts added that the service could reduce the standard credit card transaction fees over time since fees traditionally cover credit card fraud.
 The banks were willing to work with Apple in the face of efforts like Bitcoin and the Merchant Customer Exchange, which seeks to work around the card networks.

 Early reviews of the service regarded it as easy to use, but were not sure whether the service would become widely adopted.
 The Verge's Nilay Patel wrote that the product demo was "remarkably smooth" and "a cohesive user experience".
 Patel said the process took five to ten seconds at a retail card reader and added that it may be less smooth at stores such as Walgreens, where cashiers prompt customers for loyalty cards and charity donations.
 The New York Times' Neil Irwin wrote that Apple exaggerated the inconvenience of credit cards.
 Among the plastic card's benefits, he included how others could make purchases on another's behalf and how dead cell phones could leave the owner stranded.

 In a 2018 publication released by Consumer Reports, Apple Pay Cash was the leading peer-to-peer payment service.